kevinmaillet/ordercenter-rma-creation/README.md

 # ordercenter rma creation

-a browser automation to handle creation of RMAs in SFCC ordercenter OMS using selenium webdriver.
+a browser automation to handle creation of Return Merchandise Authorization's in SFCC ordercenter OMS using selenium webdriver.

 1. npm install
 2. make sure chromedriver is set up on your local machine.